Probation, Suspension and Appeals

-9. A student who earns a grade point average of less than 1.0 (D average) in a semester at Asbury University is subject to academic suspension at the end of that semester without a period of academic probation.
+7. A student who earns a grade point average of less than 1.0 (D average) in a single semester at Asbury University is subject to academic probation, and may be subject to suspension at the end of that semester without a period of academic probation.

 11. The academically suspended student is ineligible for re-admission to Asbury University until one semester has elapsed (not including summer).
 A student who has been dismissed for academic reasons may apply for readmission for any semester following the suspended semester.

 12. A student who has been readmitted following a period of academic suspension, will remain eligible for continuing as long as his/her GPA for each semester is 2.30 or better while carrying a minimum of 12 semester hours, even though his/her cumulative standing may be below the academic progress scale.
 Students re-admitted in this category may not enroll for more than 14 semester hours until they achieve satisfactory standing, and may be required to attend an academic support class (UNV205/305).
 [NOTE: Financial Aid requirements vary from Academic requirements.
 Students may be cleared academically to register, but not be eligible for financial aid.]